perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 - **How to examine an encrypted drive?**
 	- Run vendor-specific program to decrypt the drive
 	- Many vendors use boot table CD or USB drive that prompts for OTP
+	- Without necessary credentials to unlock encrypted drives, not possible to view any logical information

+#### Microsoft Bitlocker
+- **What are the hardware and software requirements of Microsoft Bitlocker?**
+	- Computer capable of running Windows Vista or later
+	- **Trusted Platform Module microchip version 1.2 or later**
+		-

 ---
 ## Table Summaries